yoasyo25/career-development-curriculum/module_three/professional_storytelling.md

 * Discuss storytelling: 20 mins
 * Resumes: 20 mins
 * Cover Letters & Portfolios: 10 mins
-* Closing: Wrap up storytelling; provide preview of Flower Exercise (all about transitioning successfully and adding to your story): 5 mins
+* Closing: Wrap up storytelling; provide preview of Flower Exercise

 ### Professional Development in Module Three
 This is the first of your PD sessions this module.
 Module Three is the module in which the personal development of the previous two modules is applied to job searching and discovering the right path for your new career.
 You'll leave Module Three with a clear blueprint for your job search, and we'll start by first identifying what it is that you want out of your new career, telling that story clearly, and reflecting on how your strengths apply to finding this new, fulfilling career path.